ashki23/Linux-notes/Image_Linux.md

-# Install Linux images on MicroSD card
+# Install Linux images on MicroSD cards
 *[Ashkan Mirzaee](https://ashki23.github.io/index.html) - December 2019*

 To install a Linux image on a MicroSD card, follow the seteps: